albizures/vyke-results/README.md

 ```

 ### Err
-Creates a new _err_ result with the given error
+Creates a new error result with the given error.
 > [!TIP]
 > alias of `r.err`
 ```ts